Executive offsite ideas that don't get forgotten by Monday.

 Bring us the outcome.
 We'll design the offsite around it.

 Format, facilitation, logistics, and the 30-day reinforcement — handled end to end.
-Twenty minutes with James gets you a real recommendation.
+Fifteen minutes with James gets you a real recommendation.

 Straight answers